Maging Sino Ka Man: Ang Pagbabalik: Finale of Book 2

-After more than two years in prison, Mateo is still troubled by recurring dreams about Monique.
-It finally dawns on him that Daniel witnessed the whole incident, and he learns that it was really Fidel who fired the shot that killed his wife.
-He shares this with Eli and Onay, and he decides to reopen his murder case.
+After two years in prison, Mateo is troubled by recurring dreams about Monique.
+He realized that Daniel witnessed the incident, and learns that Fidel fired the shot that killed his wife.
+He shares this with Eli and Onay, and decides to reopen his murder case.

-This is what Fidel feared the most.
-He is also haunted by his vivid memories of Monique's death, especially after seeing Eli again.
-Still in denial of his own sins, he forces Jackie to promise him that she will never reconcile with Eli again, trying to fend off his fears and the truth.
+Fidel reacts strongly to the revelation.
+He is also haunted by his memories of Monique's death, especially after seeing Eli again.
+Still in denial, he forces Jackie to promise him that she will never reconcile with Eli as a way of avoiding the truth.

 Jackie receives a message from a mysterious caller, who tells her that he knows what really happened to her mother.
-She agrees to meet secretly with this person, not realizing that overheard the whole exchange.
+She agrees to meet secretly with this person, not realizing that he overheard the whole exchange.

-The truth about Monique's death had remained shrouded in mystery since Daniel had been too scared to speak out during Mateo's trial two years prior.
-Even as he finally stands up for justice, Mateo escapes the prison to face Fidel again.
-They confront each other in the same place where they fought before.
+The truth about Monique's death remained a mystery since Daniel had been scared to speak out during Mateo's trial two years prior.
+As he stands up for justice, Mateo escapes the prison to face Fidel again, in the same place they fought before.

-This time, Jackie, JB, Onay and Eli arrive in time to stop them from killing each other.
+Jackie, JB, Onay, and Eli arrive in time to stop them from killing each other.
 When Fidel refuses to calm down, Mateo reveals that Fidel was Monique's killer.
 Faced with his own guilt, Fidel ends up in a mental hospital despite Jackie's forgiveness.

 Six months later, Mateo is released from prison.
-Corazon encourages JB to try love again, and Jackie finally realizes that she still loves Eli.
+Corazon encourages JB to try love again, and Jackie realizes that she still loves Eli.
 This time, Jackie runs after him just when he's about to give up on her.
-Eli hears her plea, and they are reconciled at last.
-Jackie gets pregnant again and remains happily married with Eli.
+Eli hears her plea, and they reconcile.
+Jackie gets pregnant again and remains happily married to Eli.

 JB seeks Onay's forgiveness when back on the island.
-Onay, not one to carry a long grudge, agrees to be friends with him as long as they maintain their special memories of Celine.
+Onay, agrees to be friends with him as long as they maintain their special memories of Celine.

 Marketing

-The series was part of ABS-CBN's promotion of its prime time lineup for the first quarter of 2008.
-The launch, One Gr8 January 28, included three other prime time shows premiering on the same night (Kung Fu Kids, Lobo and Palos).
+The series was part of ABS-CBN's promotion of its prime-time lineup for the first quarter of 2008.
+The 'One Gr8 January 28' launch included three other prime time shows premiering on the same night (Kung Fu Kids, Lobo, and Palos).